AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/pro-architecture.md

 ### Recovery Point Objective

-RPO is 6 hours maximum time to last backup (for example at 06:00, then 12:00, then 18:00).
+RPO is six hours maximum time to last backup (for example at 06:00, then 12:00, then 18:00).
 The frequency of backups depends on the backup schedule of your plan and the volume of changes to write to the storage service.

 >[!TIP]
 >